-The Dixie State University Campus Store offers a convenient student source for textbooks, general books, educational supplies, and a wide variety of calculators, office and school and art supplies.
-Visit them at http://campusstore.dixie.edu/home.aspx
+The Campus Store offers a convenient source for textbooks, educational supplies, and a wide variety of calculators, office and school and art supplies.

-Career Services is located on the 5th floor of the Holland Commons Building, Room 523.
-DSU Career Services offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
+DSU Career Services is located in Holland Centennial Commons Building, room 523.
+Career Services offers comprehensive career services to students, alumni, and the community when choosing a major, identifying a career and/or seeking employment.
 Their staff can assist you in maximizing career opportunities.
-No matter where you find yourself in the search process, the Career Services has resources available to help you achieve your goals.
-They invite you to come and take advantage of their services free of charge.
-Feel free to browse and see what they can assist you with at career.dixie.edu
+No matter where you find yourself in the search process, Career Services has resources to help you achieve your goals.
+Come and take advantage of their services free of charge.

 The Financial Aid Office processes and provides information regarding financial aid applications.
 Eligibility is based on financial need, satisfactory academic progress and grade point average for continuing students.

 Health and Counseling Center

-The Health and Counseling Center provides information on how to live a healthy life and has social workers and health care providers on staff if students become ill or need short term counseling.
-Visit wellness.dixie.edu for more information.
+The Health and Counseling Center provides information on how to live a healthy life.
+They also have social workers and health care professionals on staff if students become ill or need short term counseling.

 Housing and Resident Life welcomes all levels of ability.
 A student in need of accommodations in relation to a disability should contact the Housing Office in advance.
 The Housing and Resident Life Department will work with the Disability Resource Center to seek a solution that will meet the needs of the student.